dcellison/phi/grammar/orthography.md

 ### double

+#### this is the complete set of consonant doubles that are alowed in φ

 | allophone | grapheme | description
 | --------- | -------- | -----------
 | `[ɸ]`     | ph       | voiceless bilabial fricative